Set up your living room for success

-If you eat while you’re watching TV, using the computer or just generally vegging, you’ll be less aware of your satisfaction level and more likely to overdo it.
-The solution: break the connection between viewing and snacking.
+If you tend to eat while watching TV, using the computer, or just generally vegging out, you’ll be less aware of your satisfaction level and more likely to overdo it.
+The solution: Break the connection between viewing and snacking.
 How?
-Simply replace one not-so-healthy habit with a better one.
-I
+Simply use these tips to replace one not-so-healthy habit with a better one.

 Action plan: Living room

 - Clear space in the center of the room so you can do stretches and toning moves while you watch your favorite shows.
 Talk about active viewing!

-- Shift your seating so it’s more conducive to interacting or playing games with family and friends.
+- Shift your seating so it’s more conducive to interacting or playing games with family.
 And when you’re enjoying these activities, keep the TV turned off and leave any food in the kitchen.

 - Get up and move during commercials.
 Lunges, planks, walking around—pick your favorite ways to move.
 Challenge yourself to squeeze in more reps with each commercial break.

-- If you feel the urge to snack, sip herbal tea or flavored seltzer.
+- Sip herbal tea or flavored seltzer.
+If you feel the urge to snack, grab a cup of tea or water first.
 Experiment with flavors until you find one that feels like a treat.
-Or keep plan-friendly cut-up vegetables and fruit on hand to munch on alone or add to your water bottle.
+Or keep SmartPoints®-friendly cut-up vegetables and fruit on hand to munch on alone or add to your water bottle.

 - Fold laundry to keep busy.
 Make chores fly by: Stand and fold laundry while you watch your favorite show.